6 New HVAC Applications Simulated

 This project simulates the airflow in an aircraft cabin.
 Two configurations and their effect on the airflow pattern are shown.

-This simulation illustrates how to create a model simulation for heating of a room (in this case a kitchen) and analyze results for different scenarios.
+This simulation illustrates how to create a model simulation for heating of a room (in this case a kitchen) and how to analyze results for different scenarios.
 Watch the recording of a webinar based on this project here.

 Also, we invite you to create a free SimScale account and give the platform a try!
 There are plenty of learning resources to help you get started.
 You can start with this webinar.